Pokémon Jet

-Pokémon Jet (ポケモンジェット, Pokemon jetto) refers to a number of aircraft that were operated by Japanese airline All Nippon Airways in a promotional Pokémon livery.
+Pokémon Jet (ポケモンジェット, Pokemon jetto) refers to a number of aircraft operated by multiple airlines in a promotional Pokémon livery.
 The exteriors of the aircraft were painted with pictures of various Pokémon and the interiors were decorated with a Pokémon theme.
-Though the use of these liveries by ANA ended in 2016, as of 2021, the scheme has been revived, this time with Solaseed Air, Air Do, and Skymark Airlines, in 2022, Scoot becomes the first non-Japanese airline to introduce a Pokémon Jet, followed by China Airlines and T'way Air later that year.
+Though the use of these liveries by ANA ended in 2016, the scheme has since been revived, this time with Solaseed Air in 2020, and Air Do and Skymark Airlines in 2021.
+In 2022, Scoot became the first non-Japanese airline to introduce a Pokémon Jet, followed by China Airlines and T'way Air later that year.
+In 2023, ANA resumed producing Pokémon Jet liveries for their aircraft after a seven year absence.